State of Sociotype 2025

 New Concept - Communicative Therapies

-For example, a way to strengthen a function within yourself is to immerse yourself in an environment where people exhibit this function in their behavior and imitate them.
+One way to strengthen a function within yourself is to immerse yourself in an environment where others exhibit that function in their behavior—and then imitate them.

 Rationality as a higher order Social Progress Factor

 In attempts to find a more accurate name inline with factor analytically derived meaning of Rationality pole, in one way or another it still comes out as Conscientiousness akin to Big 5 factor.
-The pole itself is interesting and may take a far from insignificant place in the system.
-As it is also might be another one which is related to Social Progress (S > F > N > T).
-And not only that.
+This dimension itself is intriguing and may occupy a far from insignificant place within the system and in human personality, and it is also might be another one which is related to socionics Social Progress concept (S > F > N > T - Right-spin/, from to to to , but also — from to ).

 A lot of traits are universal across species.
-On the other hand, Rationality is a dimension which doesn't seem to appear in most others (but it does clearly appear in bonobos and chimps).
-It is related to organizing behavior around abstract future-oriented goals, and most species don't coordinate toward goals sufficiently far in the future.
-Here we don't see this overarching set of capacities for planning, for avoiding distractions, the ability to effectively prioritize goals and then guide actions.
-Rationality is also about suppressing impulses.
-And impulsivity coheres with more basic level systems in general.
+On the other hand, is a dimension which doesn't seem to appear in most others (but it does clearly appear in bonobos and chimps).
+It is related to organizing behavior around abstract future-oriented goals, and most species don't coordinate toward goals sufficiently far in the future — here we don't see this overarching set of capacities for planning, for avoiding distractions, the ability to effectively prioritize goals and then guide actions. is also about suppressing impulses, and impulsivity coheres with more basic level systems in general.
 It is also matters in the setting where you have the freedom to prioritize your own goals, which are not heavily determined by your current environment and where goal priorities are not already scaffolded.

 It is also related to the concept of order.
-Order is when you aware what you are doing is producing what you want to have happen.
+Order is when you are aware that what you are doing is producing the result you want to have happen.
 It's orderly because you can predict it.
 You do A and you want B, and B happens.
-Means you know where you are, you know what you're doing and things are working.
+This means you know where you are, you know what you're doing, and things are working.

 Biological Foundations, Psyche-Energy Bridge

-When we talk about a function being psychic energy, it is likely that this is the concept where a connection between the more humanitarian side and the more scientific side is possible.
-In a clearer understanding of what energy is.
+When we talk about a function being psychic energy, we’re likely referring to the concept in which a connection between the more humanitarian side and the more scientific side becomes possible.
+This, in turn, offers a clearer understanding of what energy is.

-Energy arises from contrast, from difference.
-A difference in potential (a lot in one place, little in another) creates stored energy—potential energy.
-Blood rushes more, more oxygen, higher electrical potential.
+Energy arises from contrast or difference.
+A difference in potential (a high concentration in one place and a low concentration in another) creates stored—or potential—energy.
+Blood flow increases, delivering more oxygen and generating a higher electrical potential.

 New Concept - Dichotomy Hierarchies

-There are a few implicit hierarchies in the system that are not explicitly defined, and some outdated ones which require reevaluation or supplementation.
-We can choose different criteria and sort dichotomies based on them for various valuable purposes.
+There are several implicit hierarchies in this framework that aren’t explicitly defined, as well as some outdated ones that require reevaluation or supplementation.
+We can select different criteria and use them to sort these dimensions for various purposes.

 3. ...